riffnshred/nhl-led-scoreboard/README.md

 This project was inspired by the [mlb-led-scoreboard](https://github.com/MLB-LED-Scoreboard/mlb-led-scoreboard).
 Go check it out and try it on your board, even if you are not a baseball fan, it's amazing.
 I also used this [nhlscoreboard repo](https://github.com/quarterturn/nhlscoreboard) as a guide at the very beginning as I was learning python.

+You all can thank [Drew Hynes](https://gitlab.com/dword4) for his hard work on documenting the free [nhl api](https://gitlab.com/dword4/nhlapi).

 ## Licensing
 This project uses the GNU Public License.
 If you intend to sell these, the code must remain open source.